thitu/opencv-android/README.md

-# opencv-android
+# OpenCV for Android

-OpenCV4Android, packaged as a .aar for direct use without depending on the stupid OpenCV Manager app.
+OpenCV for Android, packaged as a `.aar` for direct use without depending on the stupid OpenCV Manager app.

 ### Building an .aar of OpenCV-3.4.1